Clicky

 This section was labeled under, or is related to Art

 I noticed how he is always painting the very same woman over and over.
-Worht investigating.
+Worth checking later. investigating.

 Works of Carl Aagaard